You are currently viewing Vitamin B deficiency symptoms?

 If you suffer from a niacin deficiency you may have a serious issue.
 There are 4 major symptoms including diarrhea, dermatitis (skin inflammation), dementia which is a nervous system failure, and death.

 The B vitamins folacin and B12 are necessary to form part of your DNA and RNA.
 Biotin helps acid groups shift from one structure to another to make fatty acids.
-You can see why we need these coenzymes fed by B vitamins to pick up, carry or convert, then deliver the end product to survive.
+You can see why we need these coenzymes fed by B vitamins to pick up, carry, or convert, then deliver the end product to survive.

 A thiamin deficiency can trigger “dry” beriberi which is painful edema or pooling of fluid in the lower extremities and the inability to walk due to weak limbs.
 When the outer hull was removed from rice in the Far East, beriberi became an epidemic.